neonfuz/resume/src/Resume.md

 **911 Enhanced** | Android, Java, C++ (audio) | 2014
 - Developed application to improve information sent to 911 dispatchers as part of the NG911 initiative.
-Application sent location to TTY machines via baudot code.
+Application sent location to TTY machines via Baudot code.
 Presented at Launch Milwaukee.

 Education